The critical conditions for success

 Tax risk management strategy should differentiate in strategic, reputational, operational, and financial and compliance risks and contains detailed action plans for managing these risks.

-Sox and similar business control framework initiatives are focussing currently primarily on financial and compliance risks.
-Those risks relate directly to the reliability of the annual report resulting that a much higher 'acceptable' materiality treshold is used.
+Sox and similar business control framework initiatives focus primarily on financial and compliance risks.
+Those risks relate directly to the reliability of the annual report, resulting in a much higher 'acceptable' materiality threshold being used.
 The consequence is that many VAT risks that matter from a VAT Control Framework perspective will most likely not be scoped in.

-Besides risks and cash savings the reward could also improve operationally efficiency.
-The hidden factory is defined as the amount of rework and cover ups, the hours and days of wasted time in a company of people who constantly correct mistakes.
-Savings but also more effectiveness from a tax control framework can be realized when that rework would be avoided.
+Besides risks and cash savings, the reward could also improve operational efficiency.
+The hidden factory is defined as the amount of rework and cover-ups, the hours and days of wasted time in a company of people who constantly correct mistakes.
+Savings and more effectiveness from a tax control framework can be realized when that rework is avoided.

-The objective is to make the hidden factory visible (measure/calculate ROI) and as a result return precious time and money back to the business.
+The objective is to make the hidden factory visible (measure/calculate ROI) and, as a result, return precious time and money to the business.

 Example: how much rework is required before numbers received from finance systems can be used?